 We always endeavour to work in a transparent way, which avoids conflicts of interest and upholds our standards to the highest quality.

-This extends to the Board of Trustees and the Executive Team.
+This extends to the Board of Trustees and the Senior Management Team.

 You can find out how we do this in our Conflict of Interest Statement.

 It's a requirement that charities keep financial reserves, so we are secure in continuing our work.
 And we always make sure we're investing these reserves wisely.

 We make decisions about how we invest funds, we do so to get the best financial gain with the minimum risk.